 This is a great and easy breakfast ht you can make ahead of time.
-Make Instant Pot Steel Cut Oats per the recipe directions below, and then let the steel cut oats cool to room temperature.
-Then place the oast into an airtight container, placed it in the refrigerator.
+Make Instant Pot Steel Cut Oats per the recipe directions below, and then let the steel-cut oats cool to room temperature.
+Then place the oast into an airtight container, and placed it in the refrigerator.
 It will last for about 2 to 3 days.

-You can either reheat in the microwave or a small saucepan if you want to reheat with more milk or water.
+You can either reheat in the microwave or in a small saucepan if you want to reheat it with more milk or water.
 That would really rehydrate them.

 How To Freeze: